 The student must have a major professor to advise and supervise the program of studies as specified in Graduate School regulations.
 A student who is not assigned to an advisor at time of admission should immediately contact the Department Chair.

-As a capstone requirement, students who begin the program fall 2011 and thereafter must develop and submit a comprehensive portfolio for review by faculty.
+As a capstone requirement, students must develop and submit a comprehensive portfolio for review by faculty.
 The student must pass both the written part of the portfolio and the oral portfolio defense.

 The student must complete all degree requirements within seven years of initial enrollment.